My life got flipped, turned upside down

-- Urban Legend: The Reality Subtext behind the ending scene of the famous episode "Papa's Got A Brand New Excuse" has taken on a life of its own:
+- Urban Legend: The subtext behind the ending scene of "Papa's Got a Brand New Excuse" has taken on a life of its own:

 - The most common story is that Will Smith drew from his experiences with his own deadbeat dad.
 However, in Real Life, although his parents did separate when Smith was young, his father continued to have an active role in his upbringing and was even the person who encouraged his rap career.
 Some sources instead cite Smith drawing experience from his friends, many of whom had deadbeat dads of their own although he had not.

 - Another common story is that Smith adlibbed his ending monologue.
 This hasn't been independently verified by anyone connected with the show, although many cite James Avery's clearly blindsided reaction as evidence of this.
 What is known is that Avery was greatly impressed by the raw emotion of Smith's performance, complimenting his acting skills after the scene had concluded.